 - The shooting rights are included.

-- The fishing rights are under separate ownership and are leased by the Prince Albert Angling Society (www.paas.co.uk).
+- The fishing rights are owned by the Prince Albert Angling Society (www.paas.co.uk).
 Currently the waiting list to join is approximately one year.

 The mineral rights are owned and included in the sale, except where reserved by statute.